 All signs must be removed immediately after completion of the advertised event.
-Since specific areas are designated for signs, students should check with the Coordinator for School Support for assistance in placing signs in academic buildings or with residence hall directors for assistance in placing signs in the residence halls.
+Since specific areas are designated for signs, students should check with administration for assistance in placing signs in academic buildings or with residence hall directors for assistance in placing signs in the residence halls.
 Staff members have the right to remove or ask students responsible for posting the signs to remove signs that do not adhere to the above guidelines.